oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 sequence.
 The octet sequence is then base64url-encoded to produce a 43-octet URL-safe string to use as the code verifier.

-#### Client Creates the PKCE Code Challenge
+#### Client Creates the Code Challenge

-The client then creates a PKCE code challenge derived from the code verifier by using one of the following transformations on the code
+The client then creates a code challenge derived from the code verifier by using one of the following transformations on the code
 verifier: